Yanfei (Elfie) Wang

 We conducted research to gather user briefs regarding Alzheimer’s patients and caretakers, collecting different needs of different categories of users through the report from Alzheimer's Associate, questionnaires and interviews.
 At the same time, we investigated the functions and characteristics of competitive products (websites and apps), and collected a sample of 10+ users, so as to provide reference and suggestions for our app design.

+Our target users are composed of two groups of people: Patients & Caregivers.
 Based on our understanding of the user needs and the analysis of our competitor’s product, we concluded a list of features our app would offer, in order to elevate user experience.

 Users don't know what kind of games are suitable to Alzheimer's.